The Puiseux Characteristic of a Goursat Germ: Background

-Note that when $D$ is Goursat, each member $D_i$ of the flag is itself a distribution, and a hyperplane in $D_{i-1}$.
+Note that when $D$ is Goursat, each member $D^{i}$ of the flag is itself a distribution, and a hyperplane in $D^{i-1}$.

-Given a Goursat distribution $D$, one can alternatively form the sequence $D^{(i)}=[D, D^{(i-1)}]+D^{(i-1)}$, where $D^{(0)}=D$ and $i \geq 1$.
+Given a Goursat distribution $D$, one can alternatively form the sequence $D_{i}=[D, D_{i-1}]+D_{i-1}$, where $D_{1}=D$ and $i \geq 1$.
 It is not hard to show that this sequence will also eventually terminate.
-That is, there exists an $r$ such that $D^{(r)}=TM$.
+That is, there exists an $r$ such that $D_{r}=TM$.
 Thus, Goursat distributions are \emph{completely nonholonomic}.
-The least such $r$ is call the \emph{degree of nonholonomy}.
+For any $p \in M$, the least $r$ such that $D_r(p) = T_pM$ is called the \emph{degree of nonholonomy} of $D$ at $p$.
+Note that for a general completely nonholonomic distribution, the degree of nonholonomy depends on the base point $p$, and so it happens for the Goursat distributions.
 For each $p \in M$, we define the \emph{small growth vector at p} to be the integer valued vector